pdsharma0/bsp2fbx/README.md

 This will create a xyz.fbx in the same folder where the BSP file is.
 Note that only **GoldSrc v30** BSP files are currently supported so Quake2 and Source Engine BSP files for example will probably result in an error.

 Now to get the bsp2fbx.exe, either download a [release](https://github.com/pdsharma0/bsp2fbx/releases) or compile the bsp2fbx.sln file.
 In both cases you'll first need the Autodesk's FBX SDK which can be downloaded from here : https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-0.
-This SDK contains a libfbxsdk.dll which needs to in your PATH environment variable before running the executable.
+This SDK contains a libfbxsdk.dll which needs to be in your PATH environment variable before running the executable.

 Compiling the solution file requires the environment variable FBX_SDK to be set pointing to where you installed your SDK.
 For example, mine points to "C:\Program Files\Autodesk\FBX\FBX SDK\2019.0".